RingCentral pricing: Hidden fees + 6 Other things to know

 What are the best RingCentral alternatives?

-RingCentral’s biggest competitors include business phone platforms like Quo, Dialpad, Vonage, and Google Voice.
+RingCentral’s competitors include business phone platforms like Quo, Dialpad, Vonage, and Google Voice.

 Here’s a quick overview:

-RingCentral vs Quo: Quo has a better user interface and doesn’t have SMS/MMS or outbound toll-free minute limits.
+RingCentral vs Quo.
+Quo has a better user interface, so your team can start helping right away without significant training.
+Plus, Quo doesn’t have SMS/MMS or outbound toll-free minute limits.

-RingCentral vs Dialpad: Dialpad offers video conferences and unlimited calling and text messaging in the United States and Canada.
-Though Dialpad texting also has some limitations.
+RingCentral vs Dialpad.
+Dialpad offers video conferencing and unlimited calling and texting in the United States and Canada, though Dialpad texting has some limitations.

-RingCentral vs Google Voice: Google Voice has more straightforward pricing but fewer advanced features.
+RingCentral vs Google Voice.
+Google Voice is a communications platform with more straightforward pricing but fewer advanced features.
 This means it may not be enough for your business needs.

 How much does RingCX cost?

 RingCX’s pricing starts at $65 per agent per month.
-This includes call recording, IVR, a predictive dialer, skills-based routing, AI summaries, and integrations, including HubSpot.
+This includes call recording, IVR, a predictive dialer, and skills-based routing.

 What are some tips to save money on RingCentral?